 There are many reasons to wear a watch, I said to myself as I took my turn at the JFK airport security scanner.

 No recent product launch has grasped the Zeitgeist as much as the Pebble watch.
-It represents a perfect storm of elements coming together all at […]
+It represents a perfect storm of elements coming together all at once and its success is […]

 I’m an avid reader of New Scientist magazine.
 In fact I get it every week.
 The headline will usually be about something “quantum” or allude to some current or near “breakthrough”.
 Of course real breakthroughs are hardly on a weekly schedule.
 I know this, but still I buy into it.
 It is a classic marketing technique that tempts impulse buying.
 New Scientist covers about Quantum are the geek equivalent of putting Princes Diana or perhaps Jordan on the cover of a ladies magazine or putting Bruce Lee on the cover of a martial arts magazine.
 In each case the marketers know what make people pick up the edition, what buttons to push.